shilohc/rss2018-team4/assets/posts/lab7.md

 ##### Visualization of Robot Following Planned Trajectory
 <center><img src="assets/images/Lab6ColumnRviz.gif" width="300" ></center>
 <center>*Figure 9: A video showing a robot in rviz planning and traveling along a planned trajectory.
 The start pose is the robot's current position and the goal pose is manually selected.
 The red arrows represent the pose estimates of the robot using a particle filter to localize the robot on the map.
 The blue dot represents the lookahead point on the trajectory that the robot follows.
-The green line represents the trajectory.
+The green line represents the trajectory, with an additional line directly between the start and goal.
 Note that in the visualization, the trajectory is slightly offset from the true position.*</center>

 ## Lessons Learned - Akhilan Boopathy